ncatlab/nlab-content/pages/9/9/9/4/4999/content.md

 Here is a brief list of flavors of modal logic.
 More details are discussed below.

-*  [[epistemic logics]]: it is known to $X$ that, it is common knowledge that (see [below](#EpistemicLogic) for more);
+*  [[epistemic logics]]: it is known to $X$ that, it is common knowledge that;

+* [[temporal logic]]: henceforth, eventually, hitherto, previously, now, tomorrow, yesterday, since, until, inevitably, finally, ultimately, endlessly, it will have been, it is being ...

 *  [[dynamic logic]]: after the program/computation/action finishes, the program enables, throughout the computation;

-* tense logic: henceforth, eventually, hitherto, previously, now, tomorrow, yesterday, since, until, inevitably, finally, ultimately, endlessly, it will have been, it is being ...
+* [[doxastic logic]]: it is believed that

 * deontic logic: it is obligatory/forbidden/permitted/unlawful that

-* doxastic logic: it is believed that

 * [[Lawvere-Tierney topology|geometric logic]]: it is locally the case that